We’ll pay World Cup prize money directly to players because of Super Falcons – FIFA

-World football governing body, FIFA says the 2023 World Cup prize money will be paid directly to the players without interference from a third party.
+World football governing body, FIFA, says the prize money for the ongoing 2023 World Cup in Australia and New Zealand will be paid directly to the players without interference from a third party.

-Fatma Samoura, FIFA secretary-general who made the disclosure in a viral video, noted that the decision is due to unpaid allowance issues involving the Super Falcons of Nigeria.
+Fatma Samoura, FIFA secretary-general who made the disclosure in a viral video, noted this on Wednesday that the decision is due to the unpaid allowance issues involving the Super Falcons of Nigeria.

 Samoura, in the video, acknowledged that “things have been tough” for the Falcons, adding that FIFA will for the first time monitor that match bonuses get to the players directly.